-Risk of Options: Because option premiums paid or received by the Fund indirectly through Underlying Pools are small in relation to the market value of the investments underlying the options, buying and selling put and call options can be more speculative than investing directly in securities.
+Risk of Options: Because option premiums paid or received by the Fund are small in relation to the market value of the investments underlying the options, buying and selling put and call options can be more speculative than investing directly in securities.
 The value of options may be volatile and depends upon the value of the reference asset or assets.

-Short Position Risk: The Fund's long position could decline in value at the same time that the value of short positions held directly or indirectly (e.g., via exposure to an Underlying Pool) by the Fund increase, thereby increasing the Fund's overall potential for loss.
+Short Position Risk: The Fund's long positions could decline in value at the same time that the value of its short positions increase, thereby increasing the Fund's overall potential for loss.
 The Fund's direct or indirect short positions may result in a loss if the price of the short position instruments rise and it costs more to replace the short positions.
 In contrast to the Fund's long positions, for which the risk of loss is typically limited to the amount invested, the potential loss on short positions, whether held directly or indirectly, is theoretically unlimited.
-The Fund will be in compliance with Section 18(f) of the 1940 Act, to ensure that the Fund shareholder will not lose more than the amount invested in the Fund.
-Market factors may prevent the Fund (or an Underlying Pool it is exposed to) from closing out a short position at the most desirable time or at a favorable price.
+Market factors may prevent the Fund from closing out a short position at the most desirable time or at a favorable price.
 A lender may request that borrowed securities be returned to it on short notice, and the Fund may have to buy the borrowed securities at an unfavorable price.
 If this occurs at the same that other short sellers of the same security also want to close out their positions, it is more likely that the Fund will have to cover its short sale at an unfavorable price and potentially reduce or eliminate any gain, or cause a loss, as a result of the short sale.